dunleabu/fischau/README.md

 state returned by the acceptance function.
 This new state can then be checked against the edges for the new node and we recursively traverse the graph.
+Do this using `step-graph-recur` or (to see each transtion printed to screen) `step-graph-verbose`.

 If there are no suitable edges defined for a given node then we return with the node being `#f` and most recent state.

+Note that if there is a list in a function position in the graph definition such as `(f3 2)` then this is used in a thread-first way and called as `(f3 state 2)`.

 ## Examples